 Yet for whatever reason, even in the US, the spot prawn is always referred to as a prawn and not a shrimp.
 It's found along the Pacific coast from Alaska down to Mexico, and is a delicacy in British Columbia and the Pacific Northwest.
 A fairly large shrimp, at up to a foot long, spot prawns are prized for their sweetness and tenderness.

 Rock shrimp are deepwater residents, growing tough and hardy in the cold waters off the Atlantic coast from Virginia down to the Gulf.
 A few species also live off the Pacific coast.
 They don't look at all like their warm water cousins, boasting a very hard (dare I say rock-like) shell and segmented flesh that looks more like a lobster tail than anything else.
-It tastes, not surprisingly, kind of like lobster, more firm than other varieties of shrimp, but also more sweet.
+It tastes, not surprisingly, kind of like lobster, firmer than other varieties of shrimp, but also more sweet.
 It's excellent in preparations that typically call for lobster, and a whole lot cheaper to boot.
 It's pretty much impossible to remove that tough shell without a dedicated machine, so it's usually sold pre-peeled.

 Labeling and Environmental Impact